Los Angeles Almanac Logo

 In 1997, the Metropolitan Transportation Authority Police Department, responsible for police services for much of the bus and rail public transit in Los Angeles County, was disbanded and the Metropolitan Transportation Authority contracted with the Los Angeles Police Department and Los Angeles County Sheriff's Department.
 Of the more than 300 police officers working for MTA, 60 percent were then absorbed by the LAPD and the remaining number absorbed by the Sheriff's Department.
 LAPD assumed police services for transit lines within the city of Los Angeles and the Sheriff's Department for MTA lines operating outside Los Angeles.

-In 1995, the City of Hawaiian Gardens discontinued its contract with the Los Angeles Sheriff's Department to form Los Angeles County’s newest police department, comprised of 20 officers.
+In 1995, the City of Hawaiian Gardens discontinued its contract with the Los Angeles Sheriff's Department to form Los Angeles County’s newest police department, beginning with 20 officers.
 A few years later, however, faced with a budget crisis, the City Council voted, over objections of residents, to disband the department and re-establish a contract with the Sheriff.

 Many police departments in Los Angeles County use reserve officers -- officers who perform part-time law enforcement duties.